 The Group does not recognize any assets associated with the incremental costs of obtaining a contract with a customer that are expected to be not recovered.
-The majority of revenue is recognized over a period of time and the Group applies the practical expedient to recognize the incremental costs of obtaining a contract as an expense when incurred if the amortization period of the asset that would otherwise be recognized is one year or less.
+The majority of revenue is recognized over a period of time and the Group applies the practical expedient to recognize the incremental costs of obtaining a contract as an expense when incurred if the amortisation period of the asset that would otherwise be recognized is one year or less.
 Specifically, the Group mainly recognizes revenue from financial services and cables.
-The criteria followed by the Group in recognizing ordinary revenue are as follows: